-- Sponsor (drop-down under “All Fields”).
+- Funder (drop-down under “All Fields”).
 Put in the sponsor name, part of a name, or acronym to search opportunities offered by the organization or organizations that match the search.

 - Amount.
 Use this field to select programs providing a specific amount of funds, or use “more than” and “less than” drop-down options.

-- Deadline.
+- Deadlines.
 Use this field can be used to look for a specific frame of time, or use “on or after,” “on or before,” and “on” drop-down options.

 - Limited Submission/Internal Coordination.
 This field is used for programs which allow only a limited number of applications per organization or require other internal coordination before proposals are submitted.

-- Activity Location (under “More search attributes”).
+- Activity Location.
 This field restricts your search to specific locations where the funded project will take place.
 To narrow results, try clicking “more locations,” then open “United States,” then click “California,” leaving “Unrestricted” and other default categories checked.

-- Citizenship or Residency (under “More search attributes”).
+- Citizenship or Residency.
 This field yields programs that require a specific citizenship to apply.
 To narrow search results, try clicking “United States,” leaving “Unrestricted” and “Unspecified” checked (default).

-- Keywords (under “More search attributes”).
+- Keyword.
 Pivot uses keywords to categorize funding opportunities by area.
 Type in the “search” field to search the keywords list, then click to add one or more specific keywords to your list.
 Click on “browse” for a hierarchical list of keywords organized in folders.
 Click the plus signs next to the folders to see additional folders or terms.
 Select a keyword by either clicking the folder name or a name within a folder to add it to your list.
 Check “Explode” to include all the narrower keywords in a subject hierarchy (folder) in your search.